AdityaJadhav17/CS36-FA23/README.md

 # CS36 — C Programming

-_Practice repository for course labs & homeworks in C. Built locally with Code::Blocks (GCC)._

 ## 📖 Course Description
 This course introduces the C programming language, focusing on how to create, execute, and debug C programs.
 Topics include: